 I am a PhD candidate in Physics at the California Institute of Technology (Caltech).
 Currently, I'm working with Professor Jim Fuller on a variety of topics in astrophysics theory.
 I'm particulaly interested in the tidal evolution of binaries, including those hosting exoplanets and black holes.
 I also did some projects about stellar oscillation and galactic dynamics.

 I obtained my Bachelor's degree in Theoretical Physics at the University of Science and Technology of China (USTC) in 2019.
-During my undergraduate study, I worked with Professor Jim Fuller at Caltech on the spin of massive stellar remnants (i.e. neutron stars and stellar-mass black holes), and with Professor Matthias Bartelmann at the Institut für Theoretische Physik, Universität Heidelberg in Germany on a non-equilibrium statistical field theory applying to cosmic structure formation.
+As an undergraduate student, I worked with Professor Jim Fuller on the spin of massive stellar remnants (i.e. neutron stars and stellar-mass black holes), and with Professor Matthias Bartelmann at the Institut für Theoretische Physik, Universität Heidelberg on a non-equilibrium statistical field theory on cosmic structure formation.

-Besides science, I also enjoy classical music and opera, especially the works from late-romantic to modernist era.
-I am also a frequent traveller, and travelled to 15 countries when I was an undergraduate.
+In addition to science, I enjoy classical music and opera, especially the works from late-romantic to modernist era.
+I am also a frequent traveller, and have travelled to 20 countries and over 100 towns so far.

 Banner: The ring nebular (Messier 57), a dying star ionizing the gas envelope it expels (shot at the Joshua Tree National Park on April 28, 2022）